-The Compressible Pillow is made by Therm-a-Rest, an outdoor product company that makes camping gear like mattresses, sleeping bags and pillows.
-The Compressible Pillow is one of six types of pillows they produce.
+The Compressible pillow is made by Therm-a-Rest, an outdoor product company that makes camping gear like mattresses, sleeping bags, and pillows.
+The Compressible Pillow is actually one of six different types of pillows they produce.
 Therm-a-Rest recommends the Compressible Pillow for any type of travel, whether it be international trips or a road trip adventure.

 See where the Compressible travel pillow ranks on my best travel pillows page.